hrodruck/AI_puzzle_rooms/README.md

 Feel free to change FRONTEND_CORS_IP for more security

-To access the minimal local frontend, open your browser to http://localhost:8081
+To access the minimal local frontend, open your browser to http://localhost:8081.
+For that to work, you must have set GAME_SERVER_PORT_NUMBER to 8081, since that's what the minimal frontend expects.

-To restart a game, either restart the server or run new_game.sh

 ## Instructions to run the frontend